MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/easingdoublekeyframe.md

 ## -remarks
 Easing functions allow you to apply custom mathematical formulas to your animations.
 Mathematical operations are often useful to produce animations that simulate real-world physics in a 2-D coordinate system.
 For example, you may want an object to realistically bounce or behave as though it were on a spring.
 For a list of easing functions and info on how to use them, see [Key-frame animations and easing function animations](https://msdn.microsoft.com/library/d8af24cd-f4c2-4562-afd7-25010955d677).

+If no easing function is set, the default easing function will be linear.

 ## -examples
 This XAML example shows how to use key frames that have easing functions associated with them to create an animation of a rectangle that contracts upward, slows down, then expands downward (as though falling), and then bounces to a stop.